Category

 Smith’s daughter, Ste’Aira Ballard, described the emotional toll of the loss, saying she struggled to comprehend how her mother “came back to me in a body bag,” and criticized what she saw as misleading marketing that minimized the risks of the procedure.
 The lawsuit, now under review by the California Medical Board, claims the clinic failed to properly explain or manage potential risks, emphasizing the need for greater transparency regarding surgeon qualifications and patient safety standards.

-When Speaking Up Costs You Your Job: A Real California Workplace Lawsuit
+Unsafe Workplace: When Speaking Up Costs You Your Job

 One of the most striking cases involved a former Walgreens employee in Santa Monica, who filed a lawsuit claiming the company failed to address repeated incidents of violence, harassment, and racial abuse at her store.
 According to the complaint filed in Santa Monica Superior Court, the employee reported these incidents to management multiple times, but the company allegedly failed to take meaningful action to ensure her safety.
 The unsafe conditions ultimately forced her to resign, sparking legal scrutiny.